 Larry Tate is probably in the dictionary as the quintessential – if over-the-top – definition of a businessman.
 He’ll say whatever the client wants to hear as long as they can secure a deal.
 Sometimes, he changes his opinion completely from one sentence to the next.
 For all that, though, he was very important since he provided a reliable friend for Darrin and was part of the one place Darrin felt a bit in control.

 David White played the role of Larry Tate, who was a recurring character from seasons 1 through 5, and a starring character in seasons 6 through 8.
 He appeared in shows like Peter Gunn, The Untouchables, Mission: Impossible, and Bonanza, just to name a few big ones.
 He also appeared in two Twilight Zone episodes.
-He wasn’t just in shows, though; he played a philandering executive in 1960’s The Apartment.
+He wasn’t just in television, though, as he played a philandering executive in 1960’s The Apartment.
 Even though he became known for his “quicksilver” comedic timing, he also landed a role in another favorite: Dynasty.
 His final role was in a short in 1989 called Mergers & Acquisitions.
 He passed away in 1990 of a heart attack.

 Paul Lynde (Uncle Arthur)